Did you know that Chile is the biggest producer of Cabernet Sauvignon behind France?

 This experience was unique in a couple of ways.
 First, there were only 5 of us participating in the tasting.
 Secondly, the tasting was run by a trained sommelier – named Christian.
 Finally, we had cheese, bread and ham to accompany this tasting.

-While the property is beautiful and there is a wine bar/restaurant on site, it’s not worth the cost.
 We chose to visit Concha Y Toro to see the operations of the “most powerful wine brand.”
-If you want a more intimate experience with better Chile wines, visit Viña Aquitania instead.

 Viña Aquitania was by far our favorite winery and one that we highly recommend you check out.
-It is easy to get to via public transportation (see below for the direction) and worth the hour commute.
+It is easy to get to via public transportation (see below for directions) and worth the one-hour commute.

 The tour continued with visits to the fermentation room, cellars and labeling area.
 Here we learned the magic behind Aquitania Chile wines and what makes them so special.
 According to our tour guide, the idea behind Aquitania is “to produce high quality wines in low quantity rather than lots of wine with mediocre quality.”
 The harvest is done by hand in April/May.